By Pia Ersfeld

 Dear Ms. Ersfeld,

-Your Beate
+, Beate

 Hello Ms. Ersfeld,

-I'll pass your story on to a few friendly tipsters.
-I'm curious to see if they can laugh about it too.
-Kind regards
+thank you so much!
+I laughed so hard because I have the same tattoo on my forehead.
+I'll pass your story on to a few friendly people who might be giving me tips.
+I'm curious to see if they find it funny too.

 V. Müller